wrosz/geospatial-tool/README.md

 # Praktyki Project

 This project is a Python-based geospatial data processing toolkit.
-It leverages GeoPandas and NumPy to analyze, filter, and process spatial data, particularly for urban infrastructure such as streets, addresses, and boundaries in Warsaw.
+It leverages GeoPandas and NumPy to analyze, filter, and process spatial data, particularly for urban infrastructure such as streets, addresses, and boundaries.

 ## Project Structure